 If you are hiking the shorter loop only, turn left on the Gunter Ridge Tail.
 For the the out/back addition on the AT, now continue straight on the Gunter Ridge Trail.

 The Gunter Ridge Trail is not blazed, and is marked on the map here in red.
-In 0.3 miles pass through a small saddle, then descend along the north side of the mountain before the trial heads back to the ridge line.
+In 0.3 miles pass through a small saddle, then descend along the north side of the mountain before the trail heads back to the ridge line.
 Once along the ridge there are views in every direction.
 A fire, caused by lightning, burnt this section of Gunter Ridge in 2002 and almost no large trees remain.

 Begin to descend more steeply, and the trail makes 14 switchbacks before leveling out near the valley floor.
 Pass through a wooden horse gate and follow the trail to the left.
 Cross Little Hellgate Creek, and in 0.5 miles the Gunter Ridge Trail ends at the Glenwood Horse Trail (GHT).
 This section of the GHT is an old forestry road.